 1. Christians who were condemned to work in the mines were permitted, by the humanity or negligence of their keepers, to build chapels and freely profess their religion in the midst of those dreary habitations. — Euseb. de Martyr.
 Palestin. c.
 13.

-2. The bishops were obliged to check and to censure the forward zeal of the Christians, who voluntarily threw themselves into the hands of the magistrates.
+2. The bishops were obliged to check and to censure the forward zeal of the Christians, who voluntarily threw themselves into the hands of the magistrates.2

 After the church had triumphed over all her enemies, the interest as well as vanity of the captives prompted them to magnify the merit of their respective sufferings.
 A convenient distance of time or place gave an ample scope to the progress of fiction.
 The frequent instances which might be alleged of holy martyrs whose wounds had been instantly healed, whose strength had been renewed, and whose lost members had miraculously been restored, were extremely convenient for the purpose of removing every difficulty and of silencing every objection.
 The most extravagant legends, as they led to the honor of the church, were applauded by the credulous multitude, countenanced by the power of the clergy, and attested by the suspicious evidence of ecclesiastical history.

-I'm sure someone will point to John Foxe's Book of Martyrs to discount all of this.
+I'm sure someone will point to John Foxe's Book of Martyrs to discount some of this.
 Yet Foxe does not contradict the historical evidence, nor does he focus on numbers.
-One need go no further than our own time and circumstance to show that Christian persecution is rampant and growing day by day.
+One need go no further than current events to show that Christian persecution is rampant and getting worse.